 Will Herman be performing one of his favorite songs, "I'll Be Here Tomorrow," from The Grand Tour?

+"No," he said with a laugh, "my performing days are over."
 That's not completely true.
 He makes appearances at concerts and has sat down recently for public conversations (with songs) with Michael A. Kerker, head of musical theatre for the American Society of Composers, Authors and Publishers (ASCAP).

 "We do something called 'The Red Chairs,' where we sit in two red chairs and he interviews me," Herman explained.
 "When we get to a specific song, a marvelous Debbie Gravitte or Jason Graae or Ron Raines comes out and sings that particular song with Don Pippin at the piano.
 It's a lovely format.
 Eventually, I get up and go to the piano myself."

-Herman also plays piano for joy at his two California homes, when he's not keeping tabs on his "kids," as calls them — productions of his many licensable properties, including the revue Show Tune and the musicals Mack and Mabel and Dear World, both of which, like The Grand Tour, have been revised since they first played Broadway.
-(La Cage aux Folles is an Olivier Award-winning hit in its current London revival.)
+Herman also plays piano for joy at his two California homes, when he's not keeping tabs on his "kids," as calls them — productions of his many licensable properties, including the revue Show Tune and the musicals Mack and Mabel and Dear World, both of which, like The Grand Tour, have been revised since they first played Broadway. ( La Cage aux Folles is an Olivier Award-winning hit in its current London revival.)

 "I just find myself at the piano, playing everything that I can think of," Herman said.
 Does he play the work of his musical hero, Irving Berlin?
 "Oh, God, yes.
 And Kurt Weill and Porter and even some classical things.
 I just love to play.
 And at this age it's good for my fingers to keep busy."